Our work with the Private Rented Sector

 Widening Access to the PRS – Infographic

+All publications are available in Welsh or another language, in large print, Braille, Easy Read or any other Accessible format.
 Contact us on 07788 901919 or anna@taipawb.org to request for free.

-Rental Health Cymru – a campaign about mental health in the Private Rented Sector
+Rental Health Cymru – a campaign about mental health in the Private Rented Sector.

-Stories from the Private Rented Sector.
+Case Studies – stories from the Private Rented Sector

 Neurodiversity Best Practice – Shaun